devpaops/csvtojson/README.md

-Application code may be found under the "Application" folder
+Application code may be found under the "application" folder

-Infrastructure code may be found under the "Infrastructure" folder
+Infrastructure code may be found under the "infrastructure" folder

 There are separate folders for the kubernetes yaml files and the terraform code that creates the EKS cluster in AWS